dotnet/AspNetCore.Docs/aspnet/web-forms/overview/data-access/working-with-binary-files/displaying-binary-data-in-the-data-web-controls-vb.md

 **Figure 5**: Each Category s Name, Description, and `BrochurePath` Value is Listed ([Click to view full-size image](displaying-binary-data-in-the-data-web-controls-vb/_static/image10.png))

 Rather than displaying the text of the `BrochurePath` column, we want to create a link to the brochure.
 To accomplish this, remove the `BrochurePath` BoundField and replace it with a HyperLinkField.
-Set the new HyperLinkField s `HeaderText` property to Brochure , its `Text` property to View Brochure , and its `DataNavigateUrlFields` property to `BrochurePath`.
+Set the new HyperLinkField s `HeaderText` property to Brochure, its `Text` property to View Brochure, and its `DataNavigateUrlFields` property to `BrochurePath`.

 ![Add a HyperLinkField for BrochurePath](displaying-binary-data-in-the-data-web-controls-vb/_static/image6.gif)